-Medicine may be used to control GDM when other methods do not help.
+Medicine may be used to control gestational diabetes mellitus (GDM) when other methods do not help.
 Here are the basics about each of the medicines listed below.
 Only common problems are listed.

 Insulin is a hormone that helps glucose move from the blood to the cells where it can be used for energy.
 Problems making or using insulin causes the glucose to build up in the blood.